Supporting evidence requirements

 Army Reservists/SES commitments and Volunteer Firefighters

-• An official training notice from the organiser explaining why attendance is required; or
+• An official training notice from the organiser explaining why attendance is required

 Supporting evidence FAQs